Ignore the noise: Manchin and Sinema will likely confirm Biden’s Supreme Court pick

-Supreme Court vacancy: Manchin and Sinema will likely vote for whoever Joe Biden picks
+Supreme Court vacancy: Manchin and Sinema won’t vote against who Joe Biden picks – here’s why

-Both Senators have been consistent in voting to confirm Biden’s judicial nominations, including both potential picks to replace Breyer
+Both Senators have been consistent in voting to confirm Biden’s judicial nominations, including one potential pick to replace Breyer

 Supreme Court Justice Stephen Breyer’s impending retirement gives PresidentJoe Biden one of the most prized opportunities any president has: a chance to nominate a Supreme Court justice who will likely serve long after he has left the White House.